SplitGuard: Detecting and Mitigating Training-Hijacking Attacks in Split Learning: Introduction

 \section{Introduction}

-As neural networks, and more specifically \textit{deep neural networks} (DNNs), began outperforming traditional machine learning methods in tasks such as natural language processing \cite{brown_language_2020}, they became the workhorses driving the field of machine learning forward.
-However, effectively training a DNN requires large amounts of computational power and high-quality data \cite{halevy_unreasonable_2009}.
-On the other hand, relying on a sustained increase in computing power is unsustainable \cite{thompson2020computational}, and it may not be possible to share data freely in fields such as healthcare \cite{annas_hipaa_2003, mercuri_hipaa-potamus_2004}.
+Training deep neural networks (DNNs) requires large amounts of computing power and data; however, relying on a sustained increase in computing power is unsustainable \cite{thompson2020computational}, and data from multiple sources cannot always be aggregated (e.g. healthcare data regulations \cite{annas_hipaa_2003, mercuri_hipaa-potamus_2004}).

-To alleviate these two problems, distributed deep learning methods such as \textit{split learning} (SplitNN) \cite{vepakomma_split_2018, gupta_distributed_2018} and \textit{federated learning} (FL) \cite{bonawitz_towards_2019, konecny_federated_2016, konecny_federated_2017} have been proposed.
-They fulfill their purpose by enabling a group of data-holders to collaboratively train a DNN without sharing their private data, while offloading some of the computational work to a more powerful server.
+Distributed deep learning frameworks such as \textit{split learning} (SplitNN) \cite{vepakomma_split_2018, gupta_distributed_2018} and \textit{federated learning} \cite{bonawitz_towards_2019, konecny_federated_2016, konecny_federated_2017} aim to solve these two problems by allowing a group of data-holders (clients) to train a DNN without raw data sharing.
+The resulting DNN is effectively trained using the data-holders' collective data.

-In FL, each client trains a DNN using its local data, and sends its parameter updates to the central server; the server then aggregates the updates in some way (e.g. average) and sends the aggregated results back to each client.
-In SplitNN, a DNN is split into two parts and the clients train in a round-robin manner.
-The client taking its turn computes the first few layers of the DNN and sends the output to the server, who then computes the DNN's overall output and starts the parameter updates by calculating the loss value.
+In federated learning, each client trains a local model and sends its parameter updates to the central server.
+The server aggregates the parameter updates (e.g. taking their average) of the clients and redistributes the final value.
+In SplitNN, a DNN is split into multiple parts (typically two); in the two-part setting, clients compute the first few layers of a DNN and send the output to a central server, who then computes the rest of the layers and initiates the backpropagation of gradients.
 In both methods, no client shares its private data with another party, and all clients end up with the same model.